Winslow Township, New Jersey: Public transportation

 NJ Transit bus service is available on the 316 with seasonal service between Cape May and Philadelphia and the 400 route between Sicklerville and Philadelphia.
 Local service is available on the 459 bus between Voorhees Town Center and the Avandale park-and-ride and the 463 route between Woodbury and the Avandale park-and-ride.
-Service to Atlantic City is offered on the 551 route between Ocean City and Philadelphia and on the 554 route to the Lindenwold station.
+Service to Atlantic City is offered on the 551 route to Philadelphia and on the 554 route to the Lindenwold station.
 There are no buses that provide service within reasonable walking distance to the Municipal Building.

 Park and Ride bus service is located within the township at the Avandale park and ride, which offers 322 parking spots for NJ Transit passengers.

 Recreation

 Great Times Day Camp is a summer camp for young children and teenagers located in the Waterford Works section of the township.
 It was founded in 1976 and is situated on Hobb Lake, one of Camden County's major reservoirs.